Solution-BI/cambodia_airport_demo/README.md

 - `aviationstack_flights.py`: The main script for fetching, processing, and storing the flight events.
 - `phnom_penh_flights_landed_05.csv`: The CSV file where flight events are saved locally.
 - `data folder`: Store the rest of the referential datasets such as aircraft, airline, airport, scheduled flight, and fact flight
+- `docs folder`: Logical data model of the project

 ## Acknowledgments